UK

 - Secure mail: collect post daily and ensure the letterbox is secure.
 Consider mail redirection when you’re ready.

-- Be scam-aware: if someone pressures you to pay “fees” urgently or asks for sensitive documents unexpectedly, pause and verify independently.
+- Be scam-aware: if someone pressures you to pay “fees” urgently or asks for sensitive documents unexpectedly, pause and verify independently using official contact routes.

 - Preserve digital access: keep the phone and email accessible if possible.
 Many accounts rely on text codes (2FA).

-- Don’t rush closures: avoid closing accounts or cancelling the phone plan in week one if it might block access to important services and authentication.
+- Don’t rush closures: avoid cancelling the phone plan or closing key accounts in week one if it might block access to important services and authentication.

 7) Funeral decisions